-SECTION 1 Introduction122 Section 1.1 Use this chapter together with other materials that explain your drug coverage Section 1.2 Types of out-of-pocket costs you may pay for covered drugs 123 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for RiverSpring MAP (HMO D-SNP) members?
-123 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date 125 SECTION 4 During the Deductible Stage, you pay the full cost of your drugs Section 4.1 You stay in the Deductible Stage until you have paid \$445 for your drugs 126 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share SECTION 5 Section 5.1 your drug costs and you pay your share your drug costs and you pay your share Section 5.1 your drug costs and you pay your share127What you pay for a drug depends on the drug and where you fill your prescription127 Section 5.1 Section 5.2 your drug costs and you pay your share127What you pay for a drug depends on the drug and where you fill your prescription127A table that shows your costs for a one-month supply of a drug127If your doctor prescribes less than a full month's supply, you may not127 Section 5.1 Section 5.2 Section 5.3 your drug costs and you pay your share127What you pay for a drug depends on the drug and where you fill your prescription127A table that shows your costs for a one-month supply of a drug127If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply128A table that shows your costs for a long-term (up to a31-day) supply of a128 Section 5.1 Section 5.2 Section 5.3 Section 5.4 your drug costs and you pay your share127What you pay for a drug depends on the drug and where you fill your prescription127A table that shows your costs for a one-month supply of a drug127If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply128A table that shows your costs for a long-term (up to a31-day) supply of a drug129You stay in the Initial Coverage Stage until your total drug costs for the Section 5.1 Section 5.2 Section 5.3 Section 5.4 Section 5.5 your drug costs and you pay your share127What you pay for a drug depends on the drug and where you fill your prescription127A table that shows your costs for a one-month supply of a drug127If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply128A table that shows your costs for a long-term (up to a31-day) supply of a drug129You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,130130During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs
+SECTION 1 Introduction1 22 Section 1.1 Use this chapter together with other materials that explain your drug coverage 22 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs 1 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug1 23 Section 2.1 What are the drug payment stages for RiverSpring MAP (HMO D-SNP) members?
+23 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in1 24 Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date 1 24 SECTION 4 During the Deductible Stage, you pay the full cost of your drugs1 25 Section 4.1 You stay in the Deductible Stage until you have paid \$480 for your drugs 1 25 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share1 26 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one- month supply of a drug 1 26 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply 27 Section 5.4 A table that shows your costs for a long-term (up to a 31-day) supply of a drug 28 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,430 29 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs of generic drugs 30 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs.
+1

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the costs for your drugs .
-134 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year 134 SECTION 8 Additional benefits information .
-134 Section 8.1 Our plan offers additional benefits 134 SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them .
-135 Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine Section 9.2 You may want to call us at Member Services before you get a vaccination on136
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the costs for your drugs 132 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year 132 SECTION 8 Additional benefits information 133 Section 8.1 Our plan offers additional benefits 133 SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them 133 Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine Section 9.2 You may want to call us at Member Services before you get a vaccination on135

-How can you get information about your drug costs?
+How can you get information about your drug costs